Yankee White (NCIS): Plot

-Back at the NCIS headquarters, Ducky is autopsying the body of Commander Trapp, only to find he suffered a cerebral embolism, which is considered a natural cause of death.
-Gibbs wants the team to keep looking while he joins Agent Todd aboard Air Force One.
-On board, Gibbs begins to irritate Agent Todd by comparing the plane to the 1997 film Air Force One, whilst discovering that she met Major Timothy Kerry for a drink during her brief stay in DC.
-Later, another senior officer revealed to be Marine Major Timothy Kerry, is found dead in his car in Georgetown with similar symptoms to those of Commander Trapp.
-NCIS Forensic Specialist Abby Sciuto is able to find DMSO and snake venom from an Australian Taipan on both Commander Trapp and Major Kerry's uniforms, which could explain why they died.
-DiNozzo investigates both of them, finding out that Trapp and Kerry used the same dry cleaner and informs Gibbs.
+Back at the NCIS headquarters at Marine Corps Base Quantico in Virginia, Ducky autopsies the body of Commander Trapp, only to find he suffered a cerebral embolism, which is considered a natural cause of death.
+Meanwhile, Agent Todd meets Major Kerry for a drink in DC, telling him that their affair must end, and he agrees.
+When he returns to his car after their meeting, he falls violently ill and dies.

+While the team continues its investigation into the death of Commander Trapp, Gibbs and Agent Todd fly to the President's location to accompany him on the return trip to DC aboard the back-up Air Force One.
+Once aboard the back-up plane, Gibbs begins to irritate Agent Todd by comparing the plane to the 1997 film Air Force One, while learning that she had just seen Major Kerry during her brief stay in DC.
+Soon afterwards, Major Kerry's corpse is discovered in his car in DC, with similar symptoms to those of Commander Trapp, and his body is taken to the NCIS lab.
+Meanwhile, NCIS Forensic Specialist Abby Sciuto has been able to find DMSO and snake venom from an Australian taipan on Commander Trapp's uniform and they quickly find the same toxins on Major Kerry's uniform.
+DiNozzo learns that Trapp and Kerry used the same dry cleaner and informs Gibbs aboard the back-up Air Force One about Kerry's death and their findings.

-Aboard Air Force One, after determining that the current "football" carrier isn't in danger, Gibbs begins an interrogation of Agent Todd as she was the last person with both dead men.
-Gibbs questions her motive for Commander Trapp's death before revealing Major Kerry was dead as well, and Todd's reaction makes Gibbs believe that she is innocent.
-NCIS determines that it is a complex terrorist attempt to assassinate the President, and Gibbs realises that goal of Commander Trapp's death was to switch to the backup plane.
-Todd explains the differences between the backup plane and the main plane, and Gibbs focuses on the armory, which has locks instead of digital keypads.
+After quickly determining that the current "football" carrier isn't in danger, Gibbs interrogates Agent Todd, as she was the last person in contact with both men before they died.
+Gibbs questions her motive for Commander Trapp's death before revealing that Major Kerry is dead as well.
+Todd's reaction makes Gibbs believe that she is innocent.
+NCIS determines that it is a complex terrorist attempt to assassinate the President, and Gibbs realises that Commander Trapp was killed in order to force the President and his team to switch to the backup plane.
+Todd describes the differences between the backup plane and the main plane, and Gibbs focuses on the armory, which has keyed locks instead of digital keypads.
 If terrorists are planning an attack, they must have copied the keys.

 Aware of the threat, Gibbs checks the armory while Todd protects the President.
-The armory is open, and a journalist is trying to get to the President's quarters in an attempt to kill him.
-Gibbs confronts the journalist, who attacks, but is killed before any damage is done.
-At the end of the episode, Agent Bear thanks Gibbs for his hard work, and reveals Todd resigned from the Secret Service for breaking fraternization rules.
-She is then recruited by Gibbs as an NCIS agent.
+Gibbs find the armory open, grabs a gun and realises that one of the journalists aboard is trying to get to the President's quarters in an attempt to kill him.
+Gibbs confronts the journalist, who attacks him, but Gibbs kills him before any damage is done.
+At the end of the episode, Agent Baer thanks Gibbs for his hard work, and reveals that Todd has resigned from the Secret Service for breaking fraternization rules.
+Gibbs then recruits her as an NCIS agent.